ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/ubuntu-apache.md

 wget http://downloads3.ioncube.com/loader_downloads/ioncube_loaders_lin_x86-64.tar.gz
 tar xvfz ioncube_loaders_lin_x86-64.tar.gz
 ```
-Make the note of path and directory from the above command.
+Make the note of path and directory from the below first command.

 Copy ion cube loader to Directory.
 Replace your *yourpath* below with actual path that was shown with the first command below.